 Subject to the terms of the Declaration of Trust, the Manager will be responsible for managing the business and administration of the Trust.
-The Manager has coordinated the organization of the Trust and will manage the ongoing business and administration of the Trust.
+The Manager has coordinated the organization of the Trust and will manage the ongoing business and administration of the Trust and will monitor the investment portfolio of the Trust.
 The Manager will be responsible for ensuring that the net proceeds of this Offering are invested as described under "Use of Available Funds" and in accordance with the investment objectives of the Trust.
 Funds of the Trust will not be commingled with the Manager's funds, or with any other funds.